 To be eligible, students should have a valid RN license and submit official transcripts from previous college courses.
 A cumulative GPA of 3.0 on undergraduate coursework is a common requirement.
 Other requirements may include documents such as letters of recommendation, a resume of relevant work experience in nursing, and a statement of purpose.

 Once MSN candidates are accepted, the state may need them to pass a criminal background check.
 Afterward, the specialty, school, and state will determine the amount of coursework and clinical hours required to be eligible to take the licensure exam.

 Online/hybrid vs. offline

-Accredited RN to MSN programs of all kinds are offered both online and on campus, but the Nursing Leadership and Administration degree programs are excellent candidates for online-only learning.
+Accredited RN-to-MSN programs of all kinds are offered both online and on campus, but nursing leadership and administration degree programs are excellent candidates for online-only learning.
 They are designed for working nurses, and don’t have the same requirements for hands-on clinical hours as other MSN specialties.

 Since administration and leadership courses don’t usually include clinical rotation hours, students can typically complete these RN-MSN nursing leadership and administration courses in about 2 years or less.
 Volunteering for leadership positions within your nursing unit or community is an excellent way to practice your skills as you go, gaining valuable experience to add to your resume.

 Candidates should only enroll in programs accredited by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).
 This ensures that the degree meets national academic standards.
 Enrolling in an accredited program qualifies students for federal financial aid and future licensure, while also assuring future employers that graduates have the skills and training needed to practice with their degree.

 Program structure and coursework